jungle1490/2015-Autumn-Semseter/README.md

-# 2015-Autumn-Semseter
+# JAVA programming assignment
-JAVA programming assignment
+Starting from the autumn in 2015 until now.